RootSir/Z170i-Pro-Gaming-OpenCore/README.md

 # Z170i-Pro-Gaming-OpenCore

 ## I don't own the hardware right now.
 If you want to continue this repo please contact me and I'll transfer the ownership.
-The [HD530 branch](https://github.com/BrushXue/Z170i-Pro-Gaming-OpenCore/tree/HD530) is updated for Monterey.
 If you have dGPU, you may adjust `config.plist` accordingly.

 [中文版本](README_zh-cn.md)